-Once an AMDAL or UKL-UPL is approved, an application must be submitted for an Environmental Licence, which requires:
+Once an AMDAL or UKL-UPL is approved, an application must be submitted for an Environment Licence, which requires:

 After submission of complete documents, the relevant government is required to announce the application for public feedback of 10 business days for AMDAL applicants and 3 business days for UKL-UPL applicants.

-- Comply with the terms and conditions of the licence;
+1. Comply with the terms and conditions of the license;

-- Provide collateral funds for any potential environmental restoration.
+3. Provide collateral funds for any potential environment restoration.

-Breach of an Environmental Licence may result in sanctions including written warnings, suspension or revocation of the business licence, and enforced cessation of all activities and environmental restoration.
+Breach of an Environment Licence may result in sanctions including written warnings, suspension or revocation of the business license, and enforced cessation of all activities and environmental restoration.